MurkyPerki/Cave-Goobers/docs/technical documentation.md

   - **`isColliding(x1, y1, width1, height1, obj)`**: Basic rectangle-rectangle collision detection function.
   - **`entityCollision(entity1, entity2)`**: Checks if two entities overlap.

-Because all collision methods are static, you can call them without creating an instance of the `Collision` class.
+Because all collision methods are static, you can call them without creating an instance of the `Collision` class. the original Collsion logic was supposed to work with vectors, but we scraped that for now.

 ### Platforms